 Maryland's disciplined and collaborative approach to budget management during expansions has positioned it well to address downturns.
 Regular consensus revenue forecasting identifies material changes in economic and revenue performance.
-The state's Board of Public Works (BPW) regularly exercises its ability to reduce spending to manage projected revenue shortfalls, including at the onset of the pandemic.
+The state's Board of Public Works (BPW) regularly exercises its ability to reduce spending to manage projected revenue shortfalls, most recently with modest cuts in fiscal 2025.
 Under statute, the BPW can reduce appropriations up to 25% without legislative approval.